X

 | Special feature | Prodrug – only activated in the acidic environment of the parietal cell |

-Pantoprazole — like all PPIs — is a prodrug: after intake it is initially inactive.
-Only once it has been absorbed in the small intestine and reaches the parietal cells of the gastric mucosa via the bloodstream is it converted into its active form in the extremely acidic environment of these cells.
-This is why the tablet must have a gastro-resistant coating — it should pass through the stomach unchanged into the small intestine and must not be activated there prematurely.
+Pantoprazole is – like all PPIs – a prodrug: after intake it is initially inactive.
+Only when, after absorption in the small intestine, it reaches the parietal cells of the stomach lining via the bloodstream is it converted into its active form in the extremely acidic environment of these cells.
+That is why the tablet must be gastro-resistant coated – it should pass unchanged through the stomach into the small intestine and must not already be activated there.

-This is the pharmacological paradox of PPIs: the substance itself has largely disappeared from the blood after 2 hours.
-But the effect lasts 24–48 hours — because the active form binds irreversibly to the proton pump.
+This is the pharmacological paradox of the PPIs: the substance itself has largely disappeared from the blood after 2 hours.
+But the effect lasts 24–48 hours – because the active form binds irreversibly to the proton pump.
 Every blocked pump is permanently switched off.
-The stomach takes approximately 24–48 hours to produce new proton pumps.
+The stomach needs about 24–48 hours to produce new proton pumps.
 Only then can acid production increase again.
-Once-daily dosing is therefore fully adequate.
+A once-daily intake is therefore completely sufficient.

 Pantoprazole reduces stomach acid production by up to 97%.
-This is medically desirable for ulcers and severe reflux oesophagitis.
-With long-term use without a clear indication, this strong acid suppression is problematic — gastric acid serves important functions: it activates digestive enzymes, enables the absorption of certain nutrients (B12, iron, magnesium), and kills pathogenic organisms.
+This is medically desired with ulcers and severe reflux oesophagitis.
+With long-term intake without a clear indication, however, this strong acid suppression is problematic – stomach acid fulfils important functions: it activates digestive enzymes, enables the absorption of certain nutrients (B12, iron, magnesium), and kills pathogenic germs.

-Pantoprazole has clearly defined licensed indications.
-The problem in practice: it is frequently taken for considerably longer and for less clear indications than is medically justified.
-The question "Do I still need pantoprazole?" should be discussed with a doctor by three months at the latest.
+Pantoprazole has clear approved indications.
+The problem in practice: it is frequently taken for considerably longer and with a less clear indication than is medically warranted.
+The question "Do I still need pantoprazole?" should be discussed with the doctor after 3 months at the latest.

 | Indication | Dose | Duration | Note |